“Education stands as the vital key that opens the path to freedom, knowledge, and responsibility.”

 Inspire a Love for Country

-Experiencing the echoes of our nation’s past and hearing the voices shaped by its struggles awaken deep pride and devotion to country.
-Through these encounters, the initiative nurtures citizens who cherish national heritage, honor sacrifice, and uphold enduring ideals with gratitude, unity, and a steadfast commitment to the nation’s future.
+Encountering the echoes of our nation’s past and hearing voices shaped by its trials deepen love of country and pride in its heritage.
+Through these experiences, the initiative cultivates citizens who honor sacrifice, cherish national ideals, and uphold America’s future with gratitude, understanding and devotion.

 • A United States passport placed on top of a flight ticket, with the ticket displaying information for a flight from Los Angeles to Auckland, including date, gate, and seat details.